German author Christa Wolf dies at 82

 She became increasingly critical of East Germany and joined the chorus of calls for reform in 1989 which eventually led to the fall of the Berlin wall.
 Wolf had hoped, however, that there could still be an independent future for the state in following a more humane form of socialism.

-After German reunification Wolf was criticised for not having been more critical of East Germany's repression and for leaving the Communist Socialist Unity Party only in 1989.
+After German reunification Wolf was criticized for not having been more critical of East Germany's repression and for leaving the Communist Socialist Unity Party only in 1989.

 Details also came to light that she had passed information to the Stasi secret police between 1959 and 1962, which damaged her reputation as she had earlier written about being under surveillance herself.